belrinn/Fixed-LimeRATT/README.md

-# Fixed-LimeRATT
-just a fixed lime rat.
-And yes, I am not responsible for any damage caused by my fix.
+sry , i will not give all my fix.